hiteshis/hiteshis.github.io/_pages/about.md

-**Interesting Tidbit**: Many people I have met think that my name is Japanese like a combination of Hitachi and Mitsubhishi but it is actually a sanskrit word which means well-wisher.
+**Interesting Tidbit**: Many people think that my name is Japanese like a combination of Hitachi and Mitsubhishi but it is actually a sanskrit word which means well-wisher.